sirech/traefik-test/README.markdown

 - *Password Access for the admin interface*: It is generated through `htpasswd`
 - *Load Balancing*: Two instances of the same app receive traffic using `wrr`
 - *SSL Termination*: Using a self signed certificate, the requests to the echo app are sent through http
+- *Mutual TLS*: Using a self signed client certificate, the client is checked as well

 ## Open Questions